 - B. The EPS Operator allows the use of equipment with inverter technology, generators, relays and other devices that comply with applicable standards and codes.
 These have to be evaluated and approved by the EPS Operator. - C. The EPS Operator has a list of approved inverters and control systems periodically updated.
 If a proposed inverter or control system is not included in the list, the Interconnection Customer must send the manufacturer's manual, in PDF digital file, to the EPS Operator for its evaluation.
-This process is besides the certification issued by the "Oficina de Gerencia de Permisos" (OGPe) after approval by the PEPP. - D. If the equipment has not been evaluated and approved by the EPS Operator, it may request that the manufacturer, distributor or owner send to the EPS Operator, in digital file in PDF format, documents certifying that the inverter complies with the following: - (1) Are certified by a Nationally Recognized Testing Laboratory.
-This ensures that they meet the acceptance criteria of the tests required in the IEEE 1547 or UL 1741 standard, as applicable, for equipment that operates continuously in parallel with the systems of the electricity companies. - (2) Comply with the permitted harmonic content distortion limits, according to the IEEE 519 standard and other applicable ones. - (3) Comply with the Voltage Flicker limits, depending on the IEEE 1453 standard and other applicable. - (4) Comply with these regulations.
+This process is besides the certification issued by the "Oficina de Gerencia de Permisos" (OGPe) after approval by the PEPP., which is made available on the DG Portal website. - D. If the equipment has not been evaluated and approved by the EPS Operator, it may request that the manufacturer, distributor or owner send to the EPS Operator, in digital file in PDF format, documents certifying that the inverter complies with the following: - (1) Are certified by a Nationally Recognized Testing Laboratory.
+This ensures that they meet the acceptance criteria of the tests required in the IEEE 1547-2018 or UL 1741 standard and its Supplements, as applicable, for equipment that operates continuously in parallel with the systems of the electricity companies. - (2) Comply with the permitted harmonic content distortion limits, according to the IEEE 5191547-2018 standard and other applicable ones. - (3) Comply with the Voltage Flicker limits, depending on the IEEE 14531547-2018 standard and other applicable. - (4) Comply with these regulations.
 Should any conflict arise with other standards, these regulations will prevail. - (5) Have the ability to Operate in Parallel with the EPS. - (6) Have the ability to adjust in the field of frequency, voltage and operating times.

-SECTION 6.03.
+SECTION 1.50.
 Unintentional Island Detection